things to do in cusco

 san cristobal church

 The San Cristobal church is a modest building that does not have the beauty and decoration of its peers in the city.
-Also, a high altar decorated with embossed silver, a gigantic sculpture of San Cristobal, and an Ushnu Inca (a place where the Incas made payments to mother earth) is the most highlighted points in it.
+Also, a high altar decorated with embossed silver, a gigantic sculpture of San Cristobal, and a Ushnu Inca (a place where the Incas made payments to Mother Earth) are the most highlighted points in it.
 Its architect was a relative of the last Incas Huascar and Atahualpa and the son of Huyana Capac Inca, Paullo Inca Yupanqui.
-Who, once converted to Christianism, decided to adopt the name of its Spanish godfather, Cristobal Vaca de Castro, beginning the San Cristobal church construction.
+Who, once converted to Christianity, decided to adopt the name of its Spanish godfather, Cristobal Vaca de Castro, beginning the San Cristobal church construction.

 Nowadays, its bell tower of the XVII century offers another great view of the city besides the viewpoint.
 The entrances cost $3 per person and are worth it.